 Types of Network Topology

-There are four types of network topologies that are commonly used.
+There are five types of network topologies that are commonly used.
 These are

 - Mesh Topology